CTLT

 Offering structured opportunities for students to share information about themselves and the challenges they may be confronting is an important way that you can learn about your students and show them that you are invested in their success.
 There are many resources on the Cal Poly campus that work proactively to make sure that our students are supported and have the resources they need, but it is important to be aware that students’ circumstances may vary.
 Take the time to learn about your students early on and to identify any challenges they may be encountering.

 • Be aware that students circumstances may vary.
 In any year students come into our classrooms from very different circumstances.
-Instructors should expect that the COVID-19 pandemic has had and will have vastly different impacts on our students, their families, and their communities.
 In order to be equity-minded in our classrooms, we need to be aware of these differences in student experiences.
 The Center for Inclusive Excellence at San Diego State University explains that “a critical feature of equity-minded teaching is the acknowledgement that our students are NOT all the same, that they come to us with sometimes vastly different experiences, and those experiences are often tied to their social identities (i.e. race, gender, sexual orientation, nationality, first-gen status, etc.)” (See Maintaining Equity and Inclusion in Virtual Learning Environments).
 As instructors, it is important for us to consider that our students may be experiencing different stressors in their lives, may have differential access to resources that allow them to succeed in the classroom, and may have competing responsibilities (for example employment, childcare, or elder care).
 Below you will find several ways that you can connect with your students and offer them opportunities to provide information that they feel comfortable sharing with you and that may help you in supporting their academic success.

 • Be aware of students’ needs around sensitive topics.
 Some topics covered in class may expose students to past traumas and evoke a negative reaction.
 Sensitive topics can vary, such as sexual violence, death, racism, or xenophobia.
 If you are discussing highly sensitive topic areas, you may want to add content information to the syllabus and let students know verbally on the first day of class.
 Consider creating an alternative assignment for students who may be deeply triggered by a subject area so they can still learn the content and get credit.
 It can be helpful to ask students what they need to feel comfortable when having tough conversations in class, including how they would like to address missteps when someone makes a mistake and causes harm.
 Connect students to resources, so they know where to go for support.
 Additionally, you should list campus and community resources on the syllabus and explain how to access them on the first day of class so that students who are triggered or struggling with trauma understand where they can go for support.
 To learn more about syllabus statements and content warning's see Cal Poly Safer's Syllabus Statements.